chanwooyang/Udacity-SDCND/T1-P2-TrafficSignClassifier/writeup_report.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-###Test a Model on New Images
+### Test a Model on New Images

-###1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 These are six German traffic signs that I downloaded from 'benchmakr.ini.rub.de' web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![6 Test Images][test_images]

 The second image could be difficult to classify as there is a noise in the image.
 And, the fourth and sixth images could be difficult to classify because the brightness is too low and they are even quite difficult for a human to classify.

-###2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: